kubernetes-sigs/cluster-api/docs/book/common_code/cluster_controller.md

 The `ClusterNetwork` field includes the information necessary to configure kubelet networking for `Pod`s and `Service`s.

+The `ProviderSpec` is recommended to be a serialized API object in a format owned by that provider.
+This will allow the configuration to be strongly typed, versioned, and have as much nested depth as appropriate.
+These provider-specific API definitions are meant to live outside of the Cluster API, which will allow them to evolve independently of it.

 {% sample lang="go" %}
 ```go
 // ClusterSpec defines the desired state of Cluster